krishnan-r/sparkmonitor/README.md

 - Fix "currently running cell" detection when multiple cells are queued and there is an error where queue has to emptied.
     - TODO how to detect this?

-- User running cell before extension has loaded in the frontend does not show display
+- User running cell before extension has loaded in the frontend, it does not show display

-- Automatic moving of timeline with an optional toggle button.

-- Ability to Collapse Tasks in timeline
+- Ability to collapse Tasks in timeline

 - Make display scalable